ucan-wg/awake/README.md

 Since this message is sent entirely in the clear, the Requestor MUST generate a fresh P-256 key pair per AWAKE initialization attempt.
 This key MUST be used as the first step in the ECDH Double Ratchet.
 In the payload, the public key MUST be formatted as a [did:key](https://w3c-ccg.github.io/did-method-key/#p-256).

-This temporary key MUST only be used for key exchange, and MUST NOT be used for signatures, and MUST NOT be persisted past this one session boostrap (i.e. discard after [Step 3](#33-responder-establishes-point-to-point-session)).
+This temporary key MUST only be used for key exchange, and MUST NOT be used for signatures, and MUST NOT be persisted past this one session bootsrap (i.e. discard after [Step 3](#33-responder-establishes-point-to-point-session)).
 It is RECOMMENDED that the private key be non-extractable when possible, such as via the [WebCrypto API](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/generateKey).

 ### 3.2.2 Authorization Criteria

 The Requestor MAY also include validation criteria expected from the Responder.
 This MUST be passed as an array of [UCAN capabilities](https://github.com/ucan-wg/spec#23-capability).
-The Responder MUST be able to prove access to these capabilties in [§3.3](https://github.com/ucan-wg/awake/blob/port/README.md#33-responder-establishes-point-to-point-session).
+The Responder MUST be able to prove access to these capabilities in [§3.3](https://github.com/ucan-wg/awake/blob/port/README.md#33-responder-establishes-point-to-point-session).

 ### 3.2.3 Payload